 Life at FAU

-When you come to a different university, city or country you always try to make yourself familiar with the new situation, regulations and opportunities.
+When you come to a different university, city or country, your life might change and you always try to make yourself familiar with the new situation, regulations and opportunities.
 We want to help you finding your way around already before you come to FAU.

 Erlangen and its surroundings offer a huge amount of possibilities how you can spend your leisure time if you do not just want to hang out in your dormitory or the campus grounds but look for some more exciting or recreational pastime activities.